Preparing for the end of one’s life is not something that many people look forward to, but it is an essential and responsible action to take.

 Your policy’s death benefits directly affect your premium, so it makes sense to purchase a suitable amount of coverage without over-insuring yourself.
 These are a few of the top factors to consider as you determine your coverage needs.

 The Sum Of Your Debts

-Life is expensive and despite our best efforts, the majority of adults have mortgages, credit card debt as well as car or business loans that build up over time.
+Life is expensive and despite our best efforts, the majority of adults have mortgages, credit card debt as well as car or personal loans that build up over time.
 Understandably don’t want your loved ones to be stuck with it after you pass away.

 Therefore, it makes sense to add up the current amount of all your outstanding debts.
 Ideally, your coverage should be enough to pay it all off.

 Keep in mind that by doing so, your loved ones may be able to live more comfortably on less money.
 If your debt balance changes substantially in the future, you may need to reassess your coverage.

 Every family has their own unique financial situation to consider.
 If you’re part of a single-income family with one spouse who stays at home, the primary wage earner will need to have purchased enough coverage to replace his or her income so the family can continue to live comfortably.

 By doing so, the stay-at-home spouse may not have to return to work while mourning, and family members should be able to maintain their current lifestyles.